 I am an Asylum-seeker

 If you are an asylum-seeker in full-time university education you may have to pay overseas fees, which are a lot more than home fees.
-However, it is the decision of the University and they may agree to charge you home fees instead.
-You should ask them to consider charging you home fees.
+However, it is the decision of the University and they may agree to reduce the fees they charge you instead.
+You should ask them to consider charging you the same amount as home fees.

 I have refugee status, humanitarian protection or indefinite leave to remain

-I have limited leave to remain, discretionary leave, UASC leave
+I have limited leave to remain, discretionary leave or UASC leave

 If you have limited leave to remain, UASC leave or leave on the basis of family life, you must have been ordinarily resident in the UK for at least three years before beginning your course AND have lived in the UK for 7 years if you are under 18, or for half your life if you are over 18.